 While you could sell your home and buy a new home.
 With the growth in home prices over the last decade or so this might not make sense.
-Instead, many people will opt to simply renovate their home.
+Instead, many people will opt to simply renovate their homes.
 This is more affordable and can reignite the love for your home that might have been missing.

 However, some renovations are still quite expensive.
 But they don’t have to be.
-With that in mind, this blog post is going to look at a couple of different ways to save money on a home renovation or remodel job.
+With that in mind, this blog post is going to look at a couple of different ways to save money on a home renovation or remodeling job.

 Have a Budget and Stick to it